tokenika/eosfactory/docs/IntroducingEOSFactory1.0.md

 ### Main features in v1.0

-We believe the features avaialble in this release make EOSFactory quite reliable and production-ready - hence we label it v1.0.
+We believe the features available in this release make EOSFactory quite reliable and production-ready - hence we label it v1.0.
 Below is a complete list of those new features:

 #### 1. Standard unit-testing framework